emuell/phonic/README.md

     });

     // The returned handles allow controlling playback properties of playing files.
-    // The second args is an optional sample time, where `None` means immediately. long_file.seek(Duration::from_secs(5), None)?;
+    // The second arg is an optional sample time, where `None` means immediately. long_file.seek(Duration::from_secs(5), None)?;

     // Using Some sample time args, we can schedule changes (sample-accurate). let now = player.output_sample_frame_position();
     let samples_per_second = player.output_sample_rate() as u64;

-    // Use the handle's `is_playing` functions to check if a file is still playing. if long_file.is_playing() {
+    // Use the handle's `is_playing` function to check if a file is still playing. if long_file.is_playing() {
         long_file.set_volume(0.3, now + samples_per_second)?; // Fade down after 1 second
         long_file.stop(now + 2 * samples_per_second)?;  // Stop after 2 seconds